tlswg/tls-fatt/README.md

 During the development of the document the document authors and working group may try to address the comments made by the FATT.
-During development of the document the working group can request input from the FATT through the liaison on the working group mailing list.
+During development of the document the working group can request input from the FATT through the point person on the working group mailing list.
 The FATT and the chairs will help the document authors and working group to find resources to assist in the analysis process.
 The Usable Formal Methods Research Group (UFMRG) in the IRTF may also be consulted to help with conducting formal analysis.